MLHale/nebraska-gencyber-modules/2019/how_to_be_cyber_awesome_online_safety/README.md

 Downloads: http://www.geocreepy.com/
 Source code: https://github.com/ilektrojohn/creepy

-Here is another website that allows to see images uploaded and publically visibile at a physical address.
+Here is another website that overlays images on a map.
+These are images that have been posted on websites like Flikr with unrestricted public access and a geotag embedded in their metadata.

  - [Localize US](https://loc.alize.us/)

 Here are Pictures near our camp: https://loc.alize.us/#/geo:41.247140,-96.016767,18,/

-Here is an image of some of our colleages found through this website: [https://www.flickr.com/photos/sociotechnika/41740794011/](https://www.flickr.com/photos/sociotechnika/41740794011/)
+Here is an image of some of our colleagues found through this website: [https://www.flickr.com/photos/sociotechnika/41740794011/](https://www.flickr.com/photos/sociotechnika/41740794011/)

-Let's upload the image on to an EXIF processor (https://tool.geoimgr.com)
+Let's upload the image on to an EXIF (Exchangeable image file format) processor (https://tool.geoimgr.com)

 To spread awareness of such issues with social media, an educational web application has been developed.